Most Piano lessons don't work

 Students using the Volz Method advance at a rapid rate and report often how much they enjoy it so much more.

-When a student who struggles in reading is taught according to their strengths.
-Their sight reading improves as well.
+When a student who struggles in reading is taught according to their strengths, their sight reading improves quicker than if we had just read music only.

 Our students regularly learn and perform pieces that turn heads.
 Most would never believe that they can do what they do.
 "The talent was always there.
 Someone just needed to help them unlock it."

-Students learn composition, Jazz, ear training, perfect pitch, and many other skills that allow them to be an incredible musician as well as an amazing pianist.
+Students learn composition, Jazz, ear training, arranging, reading and many other skills that allow them to be an incredible musician as well as an amazing pianist.

 They practice regularly and are engaged in the lessons.